amandapfitz/pandas-challenge/README.md

 Most Popular Items

-Identify the 5 most popular items by purchase count, then list (in a table):
+A table generated of the 5 most popular items by purchase count with the following information:

 Item ID
 Item Name